MariettaDNP/stats2021_topics/README.md

 * Learning Statistics with Jamovi by Danielle Navarro and David Foxcroft: https://www.learnstatswithjamovi.com/
 * R for Data Science by Garrett Grolemund, Hadley Wickham: https://r4ds.had.co.nz/
 * R for Researchers: An Introduction by Tyson S. Barrett: https://tysonbarrett.com/Rstats/index.html
+* Applied Multiple Regression/Correlation Analysis for the Behavioral Sciences by Cohen, Cohen, West, Aiken
+* Applied Multivariate Statistics for the Social Sciences by James P. Stevens
+* Using Multivariate Statistics by Tabachnick and Fidell

 ## Other relevant materials